 Along with debt, promissory notes are very popular among the corporate as well.
 They allow businesses to get short-term credit.
 For example, if a company hasn’t got the payment from the debtors and it has cash flow issues, then it can ask its creditors to take a promissory note.
 The note would say that the company would make the payment once they get the payment from accounts receivables.

 Similarly, a corporate can issue promissory notes to a financial institution to get a temporary loan.
 Moreover, firms that have already used normal financing options, such as bonds, can go for promissory notes to get more funds.
-The interest rate, however, in such a case would be very high.
+However, the interest rate in such a case would be very high.

 Usually, corporate needs to register their promissory note with the SEC (Securities and Exchange Commission).